Research Admissions Aug 2024

-About one or two weeks before the date of computer-aided aptitude test (and subsequent interview if qualified in the aptitude test), the shortlisted candidates will be sent an email from the CDS department to fill out an online student information Google form.
+About one week before the date of interview, the shortlisted candidates will be sent an email from the CDS department to fill out an online student information Google form.
 This must be completed and submitted in order to participate in the interview.
 As part of this, candidates should choose up to three labs in the department for which they will be considered.
 These labs are described below.
-If successfully admitted, students will be placed in one of these labs for conducting their research.
-Orientation sessions and lab introductions to help candidates make the right choice based on their interest will be conducted online through webinars for which shortlisted candidates will be invited.
+If successfully admitted, students will be placed in one of these labs to conduct their research.

 In-Person Oral Interview

-Students who qualify in the online aptitude test (Phase I of the interview) will only attend the subsequent oral interview (Phase II of the interview) in the same allotted session as per the call letter.
-In the oral interview, you will be questioned on the following basic topics, and on advanced topics that are based on your lab preferences:
+Each shortlisted applicant will be invited to attend the oral interview to be held at the CDS department in the allotted session as per the applicant’s call letter.
+During this interview, you will be questioned on the following basic topics, and on advanced topics that are based on your lab preferences:

 Basic Topics: Linear Algebra; Probability & Statistics; Programming, Data Structures, Algorithms; Numerical Methods; Ordinary Differential Equations; Discrete Mathematics.
 Final year undergraduate level preparation is required.